longlandg/Georges-NC-Knews/README.md

 NC-Knews was created using test driven development

-Unit tests are locates in the spec folder
+Unit tests are located in the spec folder

 utils.spec.js tests all functions required for seeding the Database